takluyver/pynsist/doc/cfgfile.rst

 .. describe:: extra_wheel_sources (optional)

    One or more directory paths in which to find wheels, in addition to fetching from PyPI.
-Each package will be retrieved from the first source containing a compatible wheel, and all extra sources have priority over PyPI.
+Each package listed in ``pypi_wheels`` will be retrieved from the first source containing a compatible wheel, and all extra sources have priority over PyPI.

    Relative paths are from the directory containing the config file.